Get E-Book

 Instantiation

-Instantiation turns that parsed graph into binding infrastructure.
 For each module, the engine allocates slots for the exports declared by that module.
-Those slots exist before they contain values; they are initially uninitialized.
+Those slots exist before they have values.
+At first, many of them are uninitialized.

 js